What Is Calcite Vs. Dolomite?

 Anyone who has collected the New York quartz crystals known as Herkimer Diamonds has had to deal with the hard, gray rock in which the quartz is found.
 We used to call that gray rock dolomitic limestone, but the 500 million-year-old rock is properly referred to as dolostone today.
 If you have worked the dolostone around Middleville (Herkimer County), New York, you know that it is somewhat harder than most limestone and is slightly less affected by acids.

 Dolostone is not to be confused with dolomite, a true mineral.
-The calcium, magnesium carbonate develops in fine rhombohedral crystals.
+The calcium, magnesium carbonate develop in fine rhombohedral crystals.
 This dolostone formed in relatively shallow seas, in which the ancient life form called stromatolites could develop.

 Stromatolites are credited with producing a lot of the atmospheric oxygen that made the development of other life forms possible.
 During the development of the Herkimer County dolostone, stromatolites lived and died, leaving openings in the dolostone in which later silica solutions created the water-clear, doubly terminated quartz crystals we seek.